octokit/action.js/README.md

 ### Proxy Servers

-If you use [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) and require a proxy server to access internet resources then you will need to ensure that you have correctly configured the runner for [proxy servers](https://docs.github.com/en/actions/hosting-your-own-runners/using-a-proxy-server-with-self-hosted-runners). `@octokit/action` will pick up the configured proxy server environment variables and configure `@octokit/core` with the correct `request.agent` using [proxy-agent](https://github.com/TooTallNate/node-proxy-agent/blob/master/index.js).
-If you need to supply a different `request.agent` then you should ensure that it handles proxy servers if needed.
+If you use [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) and require a proxy server to access internet resources then you will need to ensure that you have correctly configured the runner for [proxy servers](https://docs.github.com/en/actions/hosting-your-own-runners/using-a-proxy-server-with-self-hosted-runners). `@octokit/action` will pick up the configured proxy server environment variables and configure `@octokit/core` with the correct `request.dispatcher` using [ProxyAgent](https://undici.nodejs.org/#/docs/api/ProxyAgent).
+If you need to supply a different `request.dispatcher` then you should ensure that it handles proxy servers if needed.

 ## How it works